 3. In principle education takes place at the agreed location.
 Education can take place at a different location.
 Projects, guest lectures and events can take place at external locations.
 Any travel expenses are not included in the tuition fees and will be at the Student’s expense.

 4. Tio is entitled, within reasonable boundaries, to implement amendments of the curriculum.
-This entitlement contains also the amendment of courses and the replacement of lecturers.
-Tio is entitled to change the name of the bachelor programme provided that this takes place within the statutory parameters.
+This entitlement contains also the amendment of courses, the replacement of lecturers and changing the location of the education.
+Tio is entitled to change the name of the Bachelor programme provided that this takes place within the statutory parameters.

-5. Tio will provide the Student with access to all kinds of activities (such as introductions, excursions, optional subjects, seminars or events) and will inform the Student regarding these activities.
+5. Tio will provide the Student with access to all kinds of activities (such as introductions, excursions, optional courses or events) and will inform the Student regarding these activities.
 Tio reserves the right to change these activities with regard to location, programme, time, or to cancel these due to lack of interest.
 In such cases, the Student is entitled to cancel the affected activity at no cost.
-Tio will then refund any payment received for the activity, or the optional subject and/or the seminar concerned.
+Tio will then refund any payment received for the activity or the optional course concerned.

 6. Tio will act with due care during the appointment and selection of any partners who offer optional parts, internships, financial services and/or other services.
 Tio will not be party to any agreements with these parties, unless expressly agreed otherwise.
 Tio will not be liable if these partners change the contents of the parts, no longer offer the parts, offer the parts subject to other terms and conditions, or do not fulfil their obligations towards the Student.